AhmedElgarnousy/Essential_ES_Diploma/Notes/08_ADC.md

 - important assignment because it's a base for next assignments
   ![assAdcProj](imgs/assAdcProj.JPG)
 - NOTES:
-  - IF u don't have enough pins use a multiplexed connection concept with the componnets that will not work in the same period
+  - If u don't have enough pins use a multiplexed connection concept with the componnets that will not work in the same period

 ##### Additional Resources